-Bad habits are easy to form but hard to live with.
-On the other hand, good habits are hard to form but easy to live with.
+Bad habits are easy to form and hard to live with.
+Good habits are hard to form and easy to live with.

-Learning how to schedule to succeed is complex and depends on deep thinking.
-But, if you can do this well, you can set yourself up to thrive in your courses and to engage in deep learning for the topics that interest you most.
+Learning how to create academic schedules to succeed in your classes is good habit that depends on deep thinking and takes lots of practice.
+If you do this well, you can set yourself up to thrive in your courses and engage in deep learning for the topics that most interest you.
 Importantly, you can also make time to have fun, socialize, and get adequate rest.
 Great scheduling is all about balancing your various commitments in a proactive way so that you have more control over how you spend your time and what you do to thrive in your classes.

-- A. Please read more about the fudge ratio and the four fudge-ratio scenarios. - \Box (1.A.i) Read the blog post : Schedule to Succeed: Plan to Fudge It Up - \hfill (1.A.ii) Fill out questions 1 8 on pages 1 4 of the following document:
+A. Please read more about the fudge ratio and the four fudge-ratio sce --

+- ☐ (1.A.i) Read the blog post : Schedule to Succeed: Plan to Fudge It Up - \square (1.A.ii) Fill out questions 1 8 on pages 1 4 of the following document:

-Schedule to Succeed : Plan to Fudge It Up Worksheet.
+Schedule to Succeed: Plan to Fudge It Up Worksheet.